-Nottingham City Council has a duty to ensure that its most vulnerable citizens are safeguarded.
+Nottingham City Council Adult Health and Social Care division has a duty to ensure that its most at-risk citizens are safeguarded.
 The Care Act 2014 sets out duties for Nottingham City Council to make enquiries, or cause others to do so if it believes an adult is experiencing or is at risk of abuse or neglect.
-Adult Social care will undertake an enquiry when a citizen has needs for care and support, is experiencing or at risk of abuse and neglect, and is unable to protect themselves because of these needs.
-This includes citizens who may be victims of Modern Day Slavery and or trafficking/exploitation.
+Adult Health and Social Care will undertake an enquiry when a citizen has needs for care and support, is experiencing or at risk of abuse and neglect, and is unable to protect themselves because of these needs.
+This includes citizens who may be victims of modern day slavery and or trafficking/exploitation.